rxOred/blog/content/post/analysis/anubis/anubis.md

 ```java
             getPackageManager().setComponentEnabledSetting(new ComponentName(this, MainActivity.class), 2, 1);
 ```
-According to Android developers, `setComponentEnabledSetting` 'sets te enabled setting fot a package component (activity, reciever, service, provider). this setting will override any enabled state which may have been set by the component manifest'
+According to Android developers, `setComponentEnabledSetting` 'sets te enabled setting fot a package component (activity, receiver, service, provider). this setting will override any enabled state which may have been set by the component manifest'

 Here, MainActivity calls above API for itself, with constant 2 as the second argument. which is stands for  `COMPONENT_ENABLED_STATE_DISABLED`.
 In short terms, malware basically **hides its icon from the launcher** (by disabling) to make it harder for a regular user to delete the application.